MitMaro/ReactJestUtil/README.md

     object ReactJestUtil.mockComponent(string modulePath [, string tagName = 'div'])

-`modulePath` is the absolute path to the module, you can use `require.resolve` to obtain the absolute path from a relative path. `tagName` is an optional tag name that will be used for the mocked component, defaults to **div**.
+`modulePath` is the absolute path to the module, you can use `require.resolve` (or `require.requireActual.resolve` if in the context of jest) to obtain the absolute path from a relative path. `tagName` is an optional tag name that will be used for the mocked component, defaults to **div**.

 #### Usage